KartaYu/Machine-Maintenance-Website/README.md

 ![image](https://github.com/KartaYu/Machine-Maintenance-Website/blob/main/Pic/Form_Page.png)

--This page is the current maintenance list.
+- This page is the current maintenance list.
 The record can be modified by the green button and deleted by the red button.

 ![image](https://github.com/KartaYu/Machine-Maintenance-Website/blob/main/Pic/List%20of%20Record.png)